caiorss/Functional-Programming/scheme/README.md

     (newton-method (lambda (y) (- (square x) x)) 1.0))
 ```

-### Exercises
+## Exercises<a id="sec-9-4" name="sec-9-4"></a>

 **Exercise 1.3**

 The sum procedure above generates a linear recursion.
+The procedure
-The procedure can be rewritten so that the sum is performed iteratively.
-Show how to do this by filling in the missing expressions in the following definition:
+can be rewritten so that the sum is performed iteratively.
+Show how to
+do this by filling in the missing expressions in the following
+definition:

 ```scheme
 (define (sum term a next b)